Comparative Analysis: From 'Keyword Matching' to 'Semantic Intent + Execution Loop'

 Funnel Conversion Contrast

 More importantly, due to higher lead quality post-filtration, the AI group's final outreach conversion rate was 2.8x higher.
 This proves that accurate identification of 'Timing' is more critical than mere coverage.
+Once high-intent threads can go straight into Reddit Assistant for follow-up recommendations, that gap widens further.

 Figure 1: Efficiency Contrast Across Tech Paths